6vx/audiosplitter/readme.md

 ## TO INFINITY AND BEYOND

-I expect to be able to make this function in as a cloud service for free

-If I have the time or if anyone ever actually uses this it would be cool to box it up as something that could be run locally on a windows machine, or whatever, and allowing them to visualize their data without uploading anything at all to the cloud.

-Obviously this'll be great for FFMPEG purposes, but I bet there's even voice to text that works fine locally these days without relying on some API.
+I'd like to combine this with other tools to visualize data in other interesting ways.

+Another possible use is for splitting an Eminem song precisely using button clicks, then lining all the slices up on a playlist and allowing the speed adjustment of each section individually. ie - split it till you spit it.
+Damn.
+That's actually a sick name.
+Maybe that should be the app.